-If the SMSF has more than six members on 30 June 2022:
+If the SMSF has more than 6 members on 30 June 2023:

-- the SMSF has breached superannuation law (see the self-managed superannuation fund definition) - include in section G the members whom you cannot include in section F due to lack of space.
+- the SMSF has breached superannuation law (see the self-managed superannuation fund definition) - include in Section G the members whom you cannot include in Section F due to lack of space.

-Example: Deciding where to report members - section F or section G?
+Example: Deciding where to report members - Section F or Section G?

-On 1 July 2021, there were four members in an SMSF: Mary, Michael, Sara and Angelo.
+On 1 July 2022, there were 4 members in an SMSF: Mary, Michael, Sara and Angelo.

-Mary left on 1 May 2022 when she rolled over all her entitlements to another fund.
+Mary left on 1 May 2023 when she rolled over all her entitlements to another fund.

-Michael left on 27 May 2022 when he was paid out all his entitlements as a super lump sum.
+Michael left on 27 May 2023 when he was paid out all his entitlements as a super lump sum.

-Two new members, Ari and Jess, joined the SMSF on 1 June 2022.
-The SMSF received contributions for them in June 2022.
+Two new members, Ari and Jess, joined the SMSF on 1 June 2023.
+The SMSF received contributions for them in June 2023.

-The SMSF must report all six members in the SMSF annual return 2022:
+The SMSF must report all 6 members in the SMSF annual return 2023:

-- Sara, Angelo, Ari and Jess were members on 30 June 2022, so they are reported in section F. - Ari and Jess had received employer contributions from a non-related employer in 2021-22, the SMSF financial institution details and ESA alias are reported in section A. - Mary and Michael were members for part of 2021-22 but were not members on 30 June 2022, so they are reported in section G.
+- Sara, Angelo, Ari and Jess were members on 30 June 2023, so they are reported in Section F. - Ari and Jess had received employer contributions from a non-related employer in 2022-23, the SMSF financial institution details and ESA alias are reported in Section A. - Mary and Michael were members for part of 2022-23 but were not members on 30 June 2023, so they are reported in Section G.

-Our use of information in section F and section G
+Our use of information in Section F and Section G

-We use the information in section F and section G to:
+We use the information in Section F and Section G to:

-- determine members' entitlements to the super co-contribution and Government super contributions - make a determination or assessment of excess contributions for members - assess Division 293 tax for members - check superannuation guarantee compliance of employers.
+- determine members' entitlements to the super co-contribution and government super contributions - make a determination or assessment of excess contributions for members - assess Division 293 tax for members - check superannuation guarantee compliance of employers.

-We do not use the information in section F and G to update other SMSF records.
+We do not use the information in Sections F and G to update other SMSF records.
 Complete a Change of details form, NAT 3036, to update all other records.